wl4g/mywebnote/server/src/common/mem-prof/README.md

-# Profile memory usage of GreptimeDB
+# Profile memory usage of MyWebNote

 This crate provides an easy approach to dump memory profiling info.